varvar/roulette/README.md

 ) ENGINE=InnoDB DEFAULT CHARSET=utf8

 ```
 "last_login","ip" and "login_count" are optional fields and used to provide additional info for user connected to socket.
+Those fields can be used for statistic information and for adding restrictions for IP addresses and login attempts.